helaluddin100/Bitsofdev-Backend-Pro/AI_SYSTEM_SETUP.md

 1. Set up your Gemini API key in the `.env` file
 2. Test the system with various conversation scenarios
 3. Monitor the learning system and review learned responses
-4. Customize the knowledge base with additional BitsOfDev information
+4. Customize the knowledge base with additional sparkedev information
 5. Set up monitoring and alerting for AI system performance

 The AI system is now much more robust, intelligent, and user-friendly!